exasol/sqlalchemy-exasol/changelog.d/templates/fragment-template.rst

 .. 🧰 Internal
 .. -----------
 ..
-.. - A bullet item for the Security category.
+.. - A bullet item for the Internal category.
 ..